xichen-fy/Fira/quick_start/README.md

 ```

 ### Result
 In Fira, Adam is used by default with `weight_decay=0`.
-Thus, we compare with the full-rank Adam optimiser at the same learning rate.
+Thus, we compare low-rank Fira with the full-rank Adam optimiser at the same learning rate.

 #### Fira ($rank/d_{model}=8/128$)
 ```python